yastn/yastn/docs/source/mps/algorithms_dmrg.rst

 DMRG is a variational technique devised to obtain a state that extremizes the expectation value of the Hermitian operator.
 A typical example is the search for the best MPS approximation of a ground-state of some Hamiltonian in the form of MPO.

 A high-level function organizing DMRG simulations is :code:`yastn.tn.mps.dmrg_()`.
-For examples, see :ref:`examples/mps/algorithms:dmrg`.
+See examples at :ref:`examples/mps/algorithms_dmrg:low energy states of the xx model`.

 .. autofunction:: yastn.tn.mps.dmrg_